 The faculty of the Vermont Center for Immunology and Infectious Diseases has extensive experience in training graduate students, postdoctoral fellows, clinical fellows desiring research experience, as well as undergraduates at UVM who want to do an honors program.
 In addition there are numerous opportunities to overlap training interests with researchers in other programs, such as the Vermont Lung Center working on asthma, and the Vermont Cancer Center.
 Please refer to the faculty page for a listing of individual research interests.

 Undergraduate Research Opportunities

-This can be conducted individually with an investigator as an honors thesis, or through summer projects coordinated by the Office of Undergraduate Research (OUR); (802) 656-5333.
+This can be conducted individually with an investigator as an honors thesis, or through summer projects coordinated by the Office of Fellowships, Opportunities, and Undergraduate Research (FOUR).